Bowel changes after bowel cancer treatment

 Possible symptoms of late effects to the bowel include:

-- needing to rush to empty your bowels (urgency)
+• needing to rush to empty your bowel (urgency)

-- problems controlling your bowel, causing leakage or soiling (bowel incontinence)
+• problems controlling your bowel, causing incontinence (leakage or soiling)

 Diarrhoea

-Many people find changing their diet and taking anti-diarrhoea drugs stops the diarrhoea.
+Many people find changing their diet and taking anti-diarrhoea drugs stops diarrhoea.
 But if this does not help, ask your doctor to refer you to a gastroenterologist.
-Lots of different things can cause diarrhoea, and a gastroenterologist will be able to do a full assessment.
+Lots of different things can cause diarrhoea, and a gastroenterologist can do a full assessment.

 After bowel cancer treatment, particularly pelvic radiotherapy, some people have diarrhoea caused by changes to the small bowel, such as: